The Link Between Anxiety and Sensory Issues

 Anxiety can often be the best friend of sensory challenges, even if the connection isn’t clear at first.
 Some parents notice the anxiety first and come to discover sensory challenges along with it.
 For others, the sensory challenges are more apparent, with anxiety tagging along behind.
 This is not to say that every child has with one condition always has the other.
 It is common though, so it’s best to be on the lookout for it.

-Why is There a Link Between Sensory Challenges and Anxiety?
+Why is There a Link Between Sensory Processing Disorder and Anxiety?

 Imagine you have a fear of dogs.
 Every time you see a dog, you start to get anxious.
 Your breath quickens, your heart beats faster, and you look for a way to escape.
 You start avoiding busy streets and parks where you know dogs may be playing.
 Eventually, you start to get anxious when you even think about encountering a dog.